ElliotKillick/qubes-video-companion/README.md

         - This mitigates listening to keystrokes as a method of keylogging the entire system
             - Public implementations for conducting this type of attack in practice [already exist](https://github.com/shoyo/acoustic-keylogger) so it's not an unrealistic concern
             - This also serves as a mitigation for other types of [acoustic side-channel attacks](https://en.wikipedia.org/wiki/Acoustic_cryptanalysis) (e.g. encryption key extraction through acoustic machine emanations)
-        - Removes possibility of hearing background conversations
+        - Removes the possibility of hearing background conversations
-    - Instead, connect only the desired microphone such as one that comes part of a headset or even none at all using PulseAudio (please see the FAQ)
+    - Instead, connect only the desired microphone such as one that comes as part of a headset or even none at all using PulseAudio (please see the FAQ)
 - Conscious effort was made to base this project only on software with good security track records
     - GStreamer instead of FFmpeg
 - Allows for better isolation of complex (and unfortunately often proprietary) video conferencing software often used with webcams that is commonly the subject of many critical vulnerabilities (e.g. Zoom)